Rational points on modular curves via maps to elliptic curves with rank zero: Computational results

 For the $230$ minimal modular curves of genus $11 \leq g \leq 60$, we are more selective and do not run our code when we observe any of the following situations: \begin{enumerate} \item There is a $p$-adic obstruction for some prime $p$ not dividing the level. \item The genus is $\leq 29$ and there exists a prime $p$ dividing the level for which the curve has no points modulo $p^k$ (where $k$ is as in Section~\ref{section:alg}). \item The curve covers a prime power level modular curve with finitely many rational points, all of which are already known from prior work \cite{Cursed,MoreQuadChab,RSZB}. \item There exist distinct primes $p \geq 5$ and $q$ such that the mod $p$ reduction of $G$ is contained in the normalizer of the non-split Cartan subgroup modulo $p$ and the mod $q$ reduction of $G$ is contained in the Borel subgroup or in the normalizer of the split Cartan subgroup modulo $q$.
 Here there are no non-CM rational points by \cite{Lemos1,Lemos2}; see also \cite[Theorem 6.2]{DanielsRouse} and \cite[Lemma 17]{2512.00652}. \end{enumerate} In any of these situations, the rational points are known and we do not run our code.
 After applying these criteria, 38 minimal curves in the genus range $11 \leq g \leq 60$ remained, and for each of these we ran \texttt{FindMapsToEC} and, when successful, \texttt{RatPtsFromMaps}.

 There are $138$ minimal modular curves of genus $\geq61$.
-After applying the four criteria above, the rational points are already known for $128$ of these curves.
-The remaining ten curves are precisely those that we were unable to handle in Theorem~\ref{theorem:main}.
-As an illustration of the computational difficulty in this range, we attempted to run our code on \mc{58.812.61.a.1}, but our machine ran out of memory.
-Computing the model alone took approximately $7$ hours, and the degree of the resulting map to the elliptic curve is $280$.
+After applying the four criteria above, the rational points are already known for $127$ of these curves.
+Further, we handle one of the remaining eleven curves, \mc{63.1512.115.t.1}, in Section \ref{section:unique_cases}.
+The other ten curves are precisely those that we were unable to handle in Theorem~\ref{theorem:main}.
+As an illustration of the computational difficulty in this range, we attempted to run our code on \mc{58.812.61.a.1}, but our machine ran out of memory in step 11 while generating the degree $7$ part of the graded ring $\mathcal{R}$; computing the degree $8$ part would be needed to complete the computation.
+Computing the model alone took approximately $1$ hour, and the degree of the resulting map to the elliptic curve is $280$ (the largest degree for which our code ran successfully was $126$).